 - young people claiming Universal Credit in their own name;

-- and disabled young people who receive both Employment Support Allowance and Living Allowance in their own name.
+- disabled young people who receive both Employment Support Allowance and Living Allowance in their own name.

 Discretionary Support is designed to help with travel to and from college (college contract buses and Bluestar termly bus passes), course materials and resources (see our online college shop for a list of available materials and resources), and essential college trips.

 Discretionary Support has been tiered, therefore support may be available for students whose parent/guardians’ household annual income is less than £25,000 or if the parent/guardian living with the student is receiving one of the following benefits:

 - Income Support;

 - the Guarantee Element of Pension Credit;